 A Siberian Cat with a hypoallergenic coat balancing a leaf on its head

 Possibly the most surprising one in the list, the Siberian has a beautiful long coat – surely a nightmare for allergy sufferers?
-However. like the Russian Blue and Balinese, it produces very little of the offending Fel d1 protein.
+Yet, like the Russian Blue and Balinese, it produces very little of the offending Fel d1 protein.
+A great hypoallergenic cat for first time owners and families, you'll love your new furry family pet.

 A Bengal Cat: beauty and hypoallergenic coat combined!

-These don’t seem to produce less Fel d1 protein than other breeds, but their short coat sheds very little and is therefore less likely to cause allergic problems.
+Bengals don’t seem to produce less Fel d1 protein than other breeds, but their short coat sheds very little.
+Making it therefore less likely to cause allergic problems.
+They are a sleek cat breed that is naturally inquisitive and requires outdoor space.
+If you'd like to give your pet the ability to roam without escaping, our Catio outdoor enclosure is the ideal addition to your garden.